czanalytics/czanalytics/README.md

 - Professionally, I'm focused on AI consulting -- I help clients to implement novel analytics solutions.
 - I’m interested in latest AI trends, AutoML, lean / agile R&D, simplicity, open technology stack
+- In addition, I'm exploring functional programming languages Haskell and Racket, and study quantum computing

 <!---
 czanalytics/czanalytics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.